Infographic explaining the difference between lumens, kelvins, and watts, showing brightness, color temperature, and power consumption

 Core Metrics of Commercial LED Lighting

 Lumens represent the total amount of visible light emitted by a source.
-In professional lighting design, lumens—rather than wattage—are the primary indicator of brightness.
-Higher lumen counts indicate greater light output, while lower counts indicate a dimmer source.
+In professional lighting design, lumens—not wattage—are used to define brightness and establish target illumination levels.

-Kelvin (K) is the unit of measurement for Correlated Color Temperature (CCT), describing the visual warmth or coolness of a light source.
-This scale is based on the color emitted by a black-body radiator at specific temperatures.
+Kelvin (K) is the unit used to express Correlated Color Temperature (CCT), which describes the visual appearance of light emitted by a source.
+CCT is derived from the color produced by a theoretical black-body radiator at specific temperatures.

 Wattage and Luminous Efficacy